Hamilton-Jacobi-Bellman Equations in Random Geometries: Homogenization on Continuum Percolation Clusters: The main result and proof outline

 \subsection{Ingredients of the proof.}

-The goal of this section is to underline the main ingredients of the proof, for which, as a guiding philosophy we will follow a novel method developed by Kosygina-Rezakhanlou-Varadhan \cite{KRV06} for treating viscous HJB equation (when $a(\omega) \equiv \mathrm{Id}$) in a stationary ergodic setting, see also Kosygina \cite[Sec.
-6]{K08} for a review on this approach and Kosygina-Varadhan \cite{KV08} for an extension of this method to a time-dependent set up.
-The root of this approach goes back to the seminal work of \cite{LPV87} and the framework of {\it environment seen from the particle} developed in \cite{PV81,K85,KV86}.
-In the present scenario, fundamental difficulties stem from a combination of non-translation invariance and degeneracy of HJB equations on percolation clusters.
-For the convenience of the reader, we will briefly outline the \cite{KRV06} approach and subsequently underline the new input of the current method.
+The goal of this section is to highlight the main ingredients of the proof.
+As a guiding philosophy, we draw inspiration from a novel method developed by Kosygina--Rezakhanlou--Varadhan \cite{KRV06} for treating viscous Hamilton--Jacobi equations in stationary ergodic environments; see also Kosygina \cite[Sec.~6]{K08} for a survey of this approach and Kosygina--Varadhan \cite{KV08} for an extension to time-dependent settings.
+The roots of this method go back to the pioneering work of Lions--Papanicolaou--Varadhan \cite{LPV87} and to the framework of the {\it environment seen from the particle} developed by Papanicolau- Varadhan and Kozlov in \cite{PV81,PV82,K85,KV86}.